uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 #### Specific usage of Uyuni/SUSE Manager features

-One cluster deployment can also leverage Uyuni/SUSE Manager features: SUSE CaaS Platform can trigger a CVE Audit on a container image before deploying it.
-The cluster provider must outline which features intend to use and which interface is to be used (preferred: XMLRPC API).
+One cluster deployment can also leverage Uyuni/SUSE Manager features via API.
+For example, a cluster deployment may invoke `CVEAuditHandler` and test if a container image built by SUSE Manager is vulnerable against a particular CVE and decide whether to allow the deployment of the image or not.

 ## CaaS Platform-specific design